edrlab/lcp-server/README.md

 The publication identified by `publication_id` must be present in the server when a license is generated.

-The license is immediately returned to the caller.

 ### Fetch an existing license

 You can fetch an existing a license via:

 POST localhost:8081/licenses/<licenseID>

 with a payload like:

 ```json